alanh90/BicameralAGI/README.md

 ## Latest Changes
 ## 2024-10-02

+### Added
+- Added a new extract definition function in the new `bica_character.py` file
+- Also added the ability for the user to define the character they chat with

 ### Changed
 - `bica_action_executor.py` & `bica_context.py` - Fixed an issue with calling `gpt_handler.py`
 - `bica_main.py` - Improved font color and made it easier to read
+- Renamed `bica_orchestrator.py` to `bica_character.py` and updated the contents to be more like a character box
+- Renamed `bica_affect.py` to `bica_profile.py` for clarity reasons

+### Removed
+- Temporarily removed some modules for now so that the main branch can be functional at all times

 For full details and older changes, please refer to the changelog.